 - Where would you like to go?
 Where is your regional area of expertise?

 - How much time would you like to spend abroad?
-Faculty-led programs range from short-term study trips to term-long courses.
+Faculty-led programs range from short-term experiences embedded in a course to quarter-long courses.

-- What will be the thematic focus of your course?
+- What will be the thematic focus of your program?

 - Who will handle on-site logistics such as local travel, housing accommodations, excursions, etc.?